Official Glen Cove Chamber of Commerce By-Laws

 At a regular Board meeting in October, which is two (2) months prior to the annual date of election, the President shall appoint a Nominating Committee, consisting of three (3) members of the Chamber, one of whom will be designated as Chairman by the President.

-The Committee shall present to the President on or before November 1st, a slate of a minimum of five (5) candidates to serve three (3) years.
-The report of the Nominating Committee will be sent by mail by November 10th, to all Chamber members in good standing.
+The Committee shall present to the President on or before October 1st, a slate of a minimum of three (3) candidates to serve three (3) years.
+The report of the Nominating Committee will be sent by mail, or e-mail by October 10th, to all Chamber members in good standing.
 See following paragraphs for further duties of the Nominating Committee.

-The election of the members of the Board of Directors shall take place by printed ballot, from December 10th through December 20th via mail or fax.
+The election of the members of the Board of Directors shall take place by printed ballot, from December 1st through December 15th via mail, fax, or electronically.
 The nominees elected will be notified by the Chairman of the Nominating Committee.

 1. Voluntary Resignation